Genetic studies on Sinhalese

-Genetic studies on the Sinhalese are part of population genetics investigating the origins of the Sinhalese population.
-A 2025 study has shown that the Sinhalese are closest to South Indian and other Sri Lankan populations such as Sri Lankan Tamils and Vedda people.
-There is no significant genetic affinity or notable allele sharing between the Sinhalese and North Indian populations.
+Genetic studies on the Sinhalese are part of population genetics investigating the ancestral origins of the Sinhalese people.
+A 2025 study utilizing whole genome sequencing has shown that the Sinhalese exhibit a close genetic proximity to South Indian populations and other groups within Sri Lanka, such as Sri Lankan Tamils and the Vedda.
+Modern genomic analysis suggests that the genetic contribution from Western Indian (Maratha) sources is more predominant than that from North Indian populations, though shared ancestral components exist across the broader South Asian subcontinent.